---

 id: TIP-1053

-description: Add an optional 32-byte nonce to key authorizations so a single signature can both authorize an access key and bind to an arbitrary application context, with protocol-enforced uniqueness enabling revocation.
+description: Add an optional 32-byte witness to key authorizations so a single signature can both authorize an access key and bind to an arbitrary application context, with manual witness burning for revocation.

 authors: Jake Moxey (@jxom)